Farout: Scientists spot solar system’s farthest known object

 - Man dies after being pulled from water by rescuers near Ballard Locks WATCH

-The astronomers spied the dwarf planet in November using a telescope in Hawaii.
+Sheppard and his team spied the dwarf planet in November using a telescope in Hawaii.
+Their finding was confirmed by a telescope in Chile.

+“I actually uttered “farout” when I first found this object, because I immediately noticed from its slow movement that it must be far out there,” Sheppard wrote in an email.
+“It is the slowest moving object I have ever seen and is really out there.”

+It is an estimated 310 miles (500 kilometers) across and believed to be round.
+Its pink shade indicates an ice-rich object.
+Little else is known.